Dr V.’s take:

 Grumpy Goat takes us a little further, however: the bright days don’t last forever.
 But when Goat finds himself grieving a loss, his new friends’ response is itself beautiful, too: the pigs “sit with him awhile”; Cow brings him dinner; and “the sheep don’t know what to do, so they stay nearby.”
 And when Goat is ready to be happy again, so are they.

 Helquist packs this model for how to feel hard feelings, and how to help a friend who is feeling hard feelings, into a concise, perfectly paced story—-a sentence or two per page against soothing, full-size illustrations.
-The protagonist may technically be a goat, but Grumpy Goat helps us practice being human.

 * * * * * * *